Historical Background of Counseling in FST

-The College of Biological and physical science, otherwise referred to as Chiromo Campus is located along Riverside Drive.
+The Faculty of Science and Technology, otherwise referred to as Chiromo Campus is located along Riverside Drive.

 By 2012, there was a heightened need for mental wellness in the institutions of Higher learning which culminated in the creation of the office of the students' counselors in these institutions and hence in the University of Nairobi.